urban-wombat/gotables/README.md

 Go (golang) Table data format is simple and self-describing.
 Often data and configurations can be expressed best as tables, or can be flattened or normalised into tables.
 And events which are simple structs (or records) can be batched into tables for transmission.
-I make no apology for this.
-Many's the time I've looked at a XML, JSON or YAML file and seen tables represented as trees.
-It's harder to humanly read, and requires more discipline to avoid breaking code with a missing leaf node or wrong type.

 	`go get github.com/urban-wombat/gotables`